7th Armored Brigade (Israel)

-The 7th Armored Brigade (חטיבה שבע, Hativa Sheva) is a military formation of the Israel Defense Forces (IDF).
+The 7th "Saar me-Golan" Armored Brigade (חטיבה שבע, Hativa Sheva) is a military formation of the Israel Defense Forces (IDF).
 Formed during the 1948 Arab–Israeli War, and still in operation, it is the oldest armored brigade in the IDF.
-It has historical ties to the earlier Jewish Brigade, which was raised during World War II.
-The brigade took part in all of Israel's wars.
-During the Battles of Latrun in 1948, the 3rd Alexandroni and 7th Brigades together suffered 139 casualties.
-It fought in the Six-Day War under the command of Colonel Shmuel Gonen (Gorodish).
-In the Yom Kippur War, under the command of Colonel Avigdor Ben-Gal, it was stationed at the defense line of the northern part of the Golan Heights (sharing the defense with the Barak Armored Brigade), where it successfully repulsed heavy attacks by much larger Syrian forces.
-Since then, the Bridade took part in all IDF's main operations, and stands today as one of 3 main armoured brigades of the IDF.
+Since then, the brigade has taken part in all the IDF's main operations, and stands today as one of 3 main armoured brigades of the IDF.

+History

+Affiliation

+The brigade has historical ties to the earlier Jewish Brigade, which was raised during World War II.